hubidu/codeceptjs-testbook/README.md

 x Use font-awesome icons
 x Stop a test run
 x Make header sticky
-- Run a single test
+x Run a single test
+- Filter tests/suites by tags
+- In 'I am on page' command format the parameter as link
+- Link to test source file
 - Show actual/expected result nicely formatted
-- Filter tests/suites by tags
 - Run test in environment
 - Show test stats (passed/failed) on tags
 - Create a separate directory for every test run (and collect test artifacts like screenshots there)